krestenkrab/riak_btree_backend/README.md

-This module is a storage backend for [Riak](http://wiki.basho.com), which uses `couch_btree` to store data.  `couch_btree` is an append-only format, and this module provides no means to do "compaction", but that could easily be added.
+This module is a storage backend for [Riak](http://wiki.basho.com), which uses `couch_btree` to store data.  `couch_btree` is an append-only format, and so just like CouchDB, it runs a compaction periodically.

 Compared to other backends, this has the following properties: